Skilled Nursing Facility vs. Nursing Home: Which to Choose

 What is a Nursing Home?

-Many people use the term “nursing home” to describe most living situations that provide medical assistance.
+Many people use the term “nursing home” to describe most living situations that provide medical assistance or assisted living.
 After all, nursing home is a popular term that’s been used for years.
 The U.S. National Library of Medicine (NLM) defines nursing homes pretty generally: nursing homes are “a place for people who don’t need to be in hospital but can’t be cared for at home.”
 Most nursing homes feature nursing aids and skilled nurses, but note how this isn’t a requirement.

 This means that not all nursing homes provide skilled medical services to their patients on a daily basis, so not all nursing homes are skilled nursing facilities.
 Nursing homes typically help their residents with activities of daily living (ADLs), like getting in and out of bed, dressing, using the bathroom, eating, bathing, and dressing.
 This type of custodial, or non-medical, care could be the only care you receive in a nursing home.
 And this type of care is not covered by Medicare because it can be given to you from a non-professional staff member, rather than a skilled nurse.

 Should You Choose a Skilled Nursing Facility or Nursing Home?